VagnerNerves/react-with-redux-and-zustand-ignite/README.md

     🔗 <a href="https://URLThisProject.com">https://URLThisProject.com</a> 🔗
   </p> -->

-Write here what the project is about.
-🚧 Project under construction 🚧
+Developed the video player project to learn React with Redux and Zustand.

 </p>